svilupp/svilupp.github.io/scratchpad/rethinking_coding.md

 This will not work if you take it too far.

-Key Tricks:
+**Key Tricks**:

-**Use voice-to-text software**: Did you know that you can speak 2-3x faster than you can type?
+- **Use voice-to-text software**: Did you know that you can speak 2-3x faster than you can type?
 I recommend `BetterDictation` for Mac.
 It makes your prompts easier to write and they will be more complete / comprehensive.
+- **Use `cursorrules` for Cursor**: If you use Cursor, bootstrap your main rules (style, logic, packages to use, etc.) with many examples from the [cursor.directory](https://cursor.directory/).
+If you're using Github Copilot, you can use something similar to `cursorrules` from the [version 1.93](https://code.visualstudio.com/updates/v1_93#_code-generation-instructions)!

-**Refactor frequent rules into separate files**: Think of them as Standard Operating Procedures (SOPs) for your codebase.
+- **Refactor frequent instructions into separate files**: Think of them as Standard Operating Procedures (SOPs) for your codebase.
 It makes it easier to link them into your context and you won't have to repeat yourself in the prompt.

-**Use `cursorrules` for Cursor**: If you use Cursor, you can find many examples in the [cursor.directory](https://cursor.directory/).
-If you're using Github Copilot, you can use something similar from [version 1.93](https://code.visualstudio.com/updates/v1_93#_code-generation-instructions)!

-###5.
-AI-first development approach (10x?)
+## 5. AI-first development approach (10x?)

 Short answer is that I don't know!
 If you do know, please reach out.